 All students that enrolled in your course will appear on your final grade roster, even if they dropped the course.
-Please record all hours for all students (including students that dropped with a "W"), as apportionment is based on total posted hours.
+Please record all hours for all students (including students that dropped with an "EW" and "W"), as apportionment is based on total posted hours.